Ancient Egyptian navy: Construction of ships

 Ships were first constructed in a very basic manner in which they used reeds.
 These ships were in no way able to travel in the Red or Mediterranean Sea, and so their purpose was only to navigate through the Nile.
 Whenever ships were required to endure longer travels, Egypt often imported cedar wood from Byblos, with whom they had good trade relations.
 At the same time, they would ask other states that they traded with to supply them with a certain number of ships.
 This is exemplified in the Amarna letters where we find a request to the King of Cyprus to construct ships for the Egyptian navy.
 By the time of the Battle of the Sea Peoples, the Egyptians had become experts in constructing ships.
-Their ships had a single mast with a horizontal square sail on it.
+Their ships had a single Mast with a horizontal square sail on it.
 One bow was usually decorated with a human skull being crushed by a lion’s head.
-These ships often had two rudder oars, since built in rudders were not invented at the time.
+These ships often had two steering oars, since built in rudders were not invented at the time.
 At the same time, they could have been as heavy as 70 or 80 tonnes with around 50 rowers.